Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 User stories
 ## First time visitor goals

-* As a first time visitor, my aim is to feel engaged and drwn in by the big imagery.
+* As a first time visitor, my aim is to feel engaged and drawn in by the big imagery.
 * As a first time visitor, my aim is to be able to find what I am looking for very easily with an simple navigation through the site.
 * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
 * As a First Time Visitor, I want to be able to easily navigate throughout the site to find contact forms and to sign up for a free trial.